DDX3X

 ATP-dependent RNA helicase DDX3X is an enzyme that in humans is encoded by the DDX3X gene.

 Function

 DEAD box proteins are putative RNA helicases characterized by the conserved motif Asp-Glu-Ala-Asp (DEAD).
 They are implicated in a number of cellular processes involving alteration of RNA secondary structure, such as translation initiation, nuclear and mitochondrial splicing, and ribosome and spliceosome assembly.
 Based on their distribution patterns, some members of this family are believed to be involved in embryogenesis, spermatogenesis, and cellular growth and division.
 This gene encodes a DEAD box protein, which interacts specifically with the hepatitis C virus core protein, resulting in a change in intracellular location.
 This gene has a homolog located in the nonrecombining region of the Y chromosome.
 The protein sequence is 91% identical between this gene and the Y-linked homolog.

+DDX3X has been shown to play an important role in translation initiation by interacting with the ribosome complex and unwinding and resolving 5´ UTR, particularly those with a complex structure, ahead of ribosome scanning.
+This interaction with the translational machinery is mediated by amino-acids at position 38–44.
+A reporter for the function and activity of DDX3X in 5´ UTR processing, named helicase activity reporter for translation (HART), was used to uncover the structures that are unwound by DDX3X.

 DDX3X attenuates RNA-RNA interactions within G3BP1-driven RNP granules.
 Destabilization of these granules frees mRNA transcripts that were sequestered in the granules, restoring their availability and translatability.